zk4x/zyx/README.md

 ## Future options

-- **no-std support** - it is not that hard, beacuse only thing blocking us is heavy use of rayon in CPU Buffer.
+- **no-std support** - it is not that hard, beacuse only things blocking us are heavy use of rayon in CPU Buffer and some use of random crate.
 - **GPU accelerators** - we would like to create opencl and possibly cuda implementations of buffer.
 GPU cache and VRAM is much harder than CPU, so we will see about the performance.
-- **const Shape** - not possible because stable rust is missing const-generics.
-Maybe add --feature nightly?

 > Any opinions, issue reports, feature requests as well as code contributions are very welcome.